tblobaum/git-rev/README.md

 #### git.message() &rarr; &lt;String&gt;

-return the current commit message
+return the current commit message; this method will fail if the `git` command is not found in your `PATH`

 ## License